-Best in Class: The Top 10 Digital Transformation Articles of 2018
+Best in Class: The Top 10 Digital Transformation Articles

 Most business executives (61%) say not having enough software developers is a bigger threat to their business than lack of access to capital.
 So why do companies continue to misallocate their most precious resource?
 Collectively, companies waste software developers’ time and skills on projects focused on legacy systems and outdated technology at a price of $300 billion per year.
 When used to the top of their abilities, software developers could contribute $3 trillion to the global GDP in the next decade.